OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_modules.rst

 All actions and assertions that can be performed by the Actor object (``AcceptanceTester $I``) are defined in modules.
 We will show later how you can extend the testing suite with your own actions by writing own Codeception modules.

-To be able to use a Codeception module in a test suite it needs to be registered in the ``acceptance.suite.yml``.
+To be able to use a Codeception module in a test suite it should be registered in the ``acceptance.suite.yml``.

 .. code::